Conquering Outings with Your Baby

 Time Your Errands Around Wake Windows and Feedings

 Figuring this out truly saved my sanity.
 The biggest thing here is to follow your baby’s wake windows.
 If you don’t know about wake windows yet, please research this!!
 Knowing your baby’s wake windows will not only help you time your errands but also make your days go smoother in general.
-So what do wake windows mean?
-A wake window is simply the time that your baby is awake.
-Here is what wake windows may look like for a new baby:

 Over Prepare

 I always find it better to over prepare with a baby than under prepare.
-I never like to be out and think, “I really wish I had X.” This means bringing more diapers than you think you’ll need, packing an extra outfit, etc. I have a fantastic diaper bag packing list you can get that has everything you need to pack to confidently take on outings with your newborn, along with additional items you’ll want to have as your baby gets older.
+I never like to be out and think, “I really wish I had X.” This means bringing more diapers than you think you’ll need, packing an extra outfit, etc. When preparing to go out, consider if you’ll need a stroller or baby carrier.
+A baby carrier will not only take some of the physical burden off of you, but also allow you to be hands free.
+I prefer the Solly wrap for the newborn stage and have been loving the Wildbird Aerial carrier for when baby gets a bit bigger.

 Be Flexible